• Skip to primary navigation

 • 3 cloves Garlic crushed, add more if desired

-• 1 cup Dried black eyed beans soaked overnight to soften
+• 1 cup Dried black eyed beans soaked overnight in double the amount of water to soften

 Prevent your screen from going dark